And it’s Indian Style with Curried Chickpeas:

 - salt to taste

-Blend well until smooth.
-If you want, you can add a tbsp of olive oil while blending too.
+- Blend well until smooth.
+If you want, you can add a tablespoon of olive oil while blending too.

-In a pan take cooked chickpeas and add a tsp of curry powder, salt, red chili powder.
+- In a pan take cooked chickpeas and add a teaspoon of curry powder, salt, red chili powder.

 - Other grains that work well with this recipe is quinoa, brown rice and wild rice.